IonutGhe2001/ITAPP/README.md

 It consists of a React front end and an Express/Prisma back end that share a small set of TypeScript utilities.

+## File Uploads

+The API supports uploading attachments for equipment with the following restrictions:

+- **Documents:** only PDF files up to 5 MB.
+- **Images:** only PNG or JPEG files up to 5 MB.

 ## Architecture

 - **client/** – React + TypeScript + Vite front end.